6 Essential Self-Care Books for Therapists

 You can get more and different ideas for enlivening your self-care in my post, ‘Floating Your Boat: Self-Care for Therapists and Counsellors’.
 Read it here.

-And if you’re really ready to give yourself a self-care treat, and are based somewhere in the South-East of the U.K., come along to my workshop ‘Creative Self-Care for Therapists’.
+And if you’re really ready to give yourself a self-care treat, and can get to Essex, UK, come along to my workshop ‘Creative Self-Care for Therapists’.
 You can find details of the next one here.
 I’d love to see you!

 What other self-care books for therapists would you recommend for other clinicians who are looking to improve and extend their self-care?
 Let me know in the comments below.